git/git.github.io/rev_news/drafts/edition-23.md

 * [am: add am.signoff add config variable](https://public-inbox.org/git/1482946838-28779-1-git-send-email-ehabkost@redhat.com/)

-Eduardo Habkost sent a short patch to add a "am.signoff" configuration option to `git am`.
+Eduardo Habkost sent a short patch to add an "am.signoff" configuration option to `git am`.
 This option would automatically add a "Signed-off-by: author name <author_email@address>" line to the end of the commit message, when `git am` creates a commit.